The scale menu

 Method n°2 :

-Your image is from a known device (such as ProScope or Follicope) on which you have already performed a calibration that you, previously, saved in the calibration folder of the installation folder, as shown below:
+Your image is from a known device (such as ProScope or Folliscope) on which you have already performed a calibration that you previously saved in the calibration folder of the installation folder, as shown below:

 To calibrate your image instantly, simply click on the corresponding calibration menu.